supasoft-org/onboarding/README.md

 # 🛠 Developer Onboarding Guide

 Welcome to the team! 🎉
-We're excited to have you join us at **[Agency Name]**.
+We're excited to have you join us at **Supasoft**.
 This document outlines our coding and collaboration practices to help you get up to speed quickly.

 ---